 Best Beach Destinations in March

 For those of us in the northern hemisphere, March may not offer the warmth and length of daylight hours that we crave after months of winter so this can be a good time to head elsewhere for a beach break.
 Outside of popular holidays, such as Easter when services are at a premium and costs are at their highest, a beach break can be good value for money in March.
 Here's our selection of the best beach destinations around the world for this time of year.

 The southwest coast of Sri Lanka is in the final month of the dry season, so you can still sneak in a holiday to resorts such as Bentota and Unawatuna.
 It's a great month to visit the nearby Maldives too, so why not enjoy a cultural journey around Sri Lanka before flying to Male for a few days on the beach?

 March is the best month of the year to visit Vietnam if you'd like to hit the beach AND enjoy some sightseeing, with pleasant weather across the country.
 This is especially true in the south, with clear skies and sunshine perfect for unwinding in Da Nang or Nha Trang.

 Best Wildlife Destinations in March

-In general the best time for game viewing in Africa is during the dry season when the animals can be more easily spotted through the thin vegetation.
-During these dry months herds of animals tend to congregate around watering holes as other sources dry up.
-In March it's the wet season across most of southern Africa so for this reason we recommend East Africa as a more reliable safari destination for this time of year but there are plenty of other wildlife spotting destinations great at this time of year too.
+In general, the best time for game viewing in Africa is during the dry season, when the animals can be more easily spotted through the thin vegetation.
+During these dry months, herds of animals tend to congregate around watering holes as other sources dry up.
+In March it's the wet season across most of southern Africa, so for this reason we recommend East Africa as a more reliable safari destination for this time of year.
+It's a great time of year to go tiger-spotting in India, too.

-Here's a selection of our tours perfectly suited for travel in March from the peaks of the Himalayas to the coastline of Central America.
+Are you still struggling to decide where to travel in March?
+Here's a selection of our tours that are perfectly suited for travel in March, from the peaks of the Himalayas to the coastline of South Africa.